christiankyle-ching/DigitalWellbeingForWindows/README.md

 - `Setup` - An [Advanced Installer](https://www.advancedinstaller.com/) setup project for building an .MSI installer.

 ## How to Build with .MSI Installer
-- Select `Release - AdvancedInstaller` in Solution Configurations, then Build Solution.
+Select `Release - AdvancedInstaller` in Solution Configurations, then Build Solution.

+If you want to use Advanced Installer program instead, build using `Release` config only, then build the .msi using Advanced Installer tool.